-Importantly, the redistributive effect may increase or decrease with Δ .
-On one hand, a higher Δ means that agents with low income value an additional dollar more; on the other hand, a higher Δ means that these agents are less likely to buy, precisely because higher value for money decreases their willingness to pay (term i may go down).
+The redistributive effect may increase or decrease with Δ .
+On the one hand, a higher Δ means that agents with low income value an additional dollar more; on the other hand, a higher Δ means that these agents are less likely to buy, precisely because higher value for money decreases their willingness to pay (term i goes down).
 For the redistributive effect to be strong, demand from low-income agents cannot fall too quickly with Δ .
 In other words, the preference parameter θ must have a distribution with a heavy right tail-a large fraction of agents must have a high need for the good.
-For example, agents with low income are unlikely to consume a lot of luxury goods because those goods' utility is low compared to the marginal utility of goods satisfying basic needs.
-However, for goods that are necessities, utility can be high enough that low-income agents will demand them despite their high opportunity cost of money.